How to Sim Your WoW Character? A Guide to Raidbots

 When using Gear Compare for Trinkets and Rings, it is very important to also hit the Duplicate Gearset button, and making an identical sim using a different Slot.
 This is so that you are testing the new piece of gear against both of your existing Rings/Trinkets.

 You can apply this strategy to any item in the game.
 You can even set unachievable Item Levels, and you can of course add Gems and Enchants to the "virtual" items you are trying to compare.

-As you can see, I can expect 45 DPS, or 0.7%, from upgrading my Trinket to its Mythic equivalent.
+As you can see, I can expect 1365-1622 DPS from upgrading my Trinket to either of the new options.

 How To (Not) Use Stat Weights on Raidbots

 Stat Weights are one of the most popular, but also one of the most misused features on Raidbots.